TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 current page.

-> If you have entered a custom id for your widget placeholders instead of the defaults in the [installation guide](/docs/installing-our-widgets#widgets-step-1), enter those identifiers in at this section for each of the widgets in the config.
+> If you have entered a custom id for your widget placeholders instead of the defaults in the [installation guide](/docs/installing-our-widgets#widgets-step-1), enter those identifiers in this section for each of the widgets in the config.

 ---